sago007/oastat-xata/README.md

 ##Installation

 Currently it is not that easy to install.
+It can be done using the following procedure:

-Clone oastat-xata from github.
+  * Clone oastat-xata from github.
-Install xataface 2.1.2 on your server.
+  * Install xataface 2.1.2 on your server.
-Install oastat (https://github.com/sago007/oastat) and set it to use mysql.
-Assuming the database is called "oastat" Create a new database called oastat_xata on the same server.
+  * Install oastat (https://github.com/sago007/oastat) and set it to use mysql.
+Assuming the database is called "oastat"
+  * Create a new database called oastat_xata on the same server.
 Execute the create_views.sql on this server.
 The views refer to the "oastat"-database.
-Create a user that has at least SELECT access to oastat and full access to oastat_xata.
+  * Create a user that has at least SELECT access to oastat and full access to oastat_xata.

-Copy conf.db.ini.sample to conf.db.ini and adjust conf.db.ini: The [_database] section must match the login information to oastat_xata database.
+  * Copy conf.db.ini.sample to conf.db.ini and adjust conf.db.ini: The [_database] section must match the login information to oastat_xata database.
-Copy index.xata.php.sample to index.xata.php ad adjust index.xata.php: The two last lines must match the path to the xataface 2.1.2 installation.
+  * Copy index.xata.php.sample to index.xata.php ad adjust index.xata.php: The two last lines must match the path to the xataface 2.1.2 installation.
-  The second to last line must point to the local location of xataface-2.1.2.
+    * The second to last line must point to the local location of xataface-2.1.2.
 Be default it is assumed to be on the same level as the oastat-xata installation.
-  The last line must point to the web assessible location of xataface-2.1.2.
+    * The last line must point to the web assessible location of xataface-2.1.2.